+Instructor Information

-Instructor Information Mikaila Mariel Lemonik Arthur marthur@ric.edu (preferred) Office: Craig Lee Hall room 451 Drop-In Availability: Mon. and Thurs.
-2:30-3:30, after class (usually), or by appointment
+Mikaila Mariel Lemonik Arthur

+Office: Craig Lee Hall room 451

+Drop-In Availability: Tuesday and Thursday 2-3 pm, right after class (usually), or by appointment

 This course uses the Blackboard course management system.
 You will need to have reliable Internet access on computer or tablet, or scheduled time in the campus computer labs, in order to successfully complete this course.
 You will also need to check your email regularly.